 Now give the text to all the rectangular boxes, as shown in the given screenshot:

-After the book category section, you need to draw a line to seperate the subscription category.
+After the book category section, you need to draw a line to separate the subscription category.
 Select the line from the bottom menu.

-Then using textbox, add a heading Subscribe for weekly recommendations.
-You can place ot in the aligmnet of the line with the help of the grid section.
-Using grid layout you can easily identify the area where you need to place the text correctly.
+Then, using a textbox, add a heading Subscribe for weekly recommendations.
+You can place it in the alignment of the line with the help of the grid section.
+Using a grid layout, you can easily identify the area where you need to place the text correctly.

-Along with this, create one input box using reactangular box and also create one button to place it with the input box.
+Along with this, create one input box using a rectangular box, and also create a button to place it with the input box.

 The final design can be previewed after clicking on the preview button, as shown in the given screenshot: